Kangaroo Island: Sea transport

 Kangaroo Island is reliant on ferry services for the majority of its transport to and from the mainland.
 Ferry services are currently provided by two companies, Kangaroo Island SeaLink which uses two ferries, the Sealion 2000 and the Spirit of Kangaroo Island, to provide freight and passenger services, and Kangaroo Island Connect, which commenced services in June 2018 and provides passenger services only.

 From 1907 to 1961, Karatta was the prime freight and passenger vessel operating between Port Adelaide and Kingscote.

 Following withdrawal from service of Karatta, RW Miller operated the MV Troubridge, in later years as a joint venture with the South Australian Government.
 Troubridge was a roll on, roll off vessel of 1,996 tons, which used specially designed loading gantries at Port Adelaide, Port Lincoln and Kingscote.

-Troubridge operated until 1 June 1987, when it was replaced by the Government run A$23 million Island Seaway.
+Troubridge operated until 1 June 1987, when it was replaced by the government run $23 million Island Seaway.
 Built locally in Port Adelaide by Eglo Engineering, Island Seaway used the same loading platforms as Troubridge.
 Island Seaway was severely criticised as being unsuitable for the Backstairs Passage crossing.
 Seventy-five sheep and cattle died on the inaugural trip due to carbon monoxide poisoning, and the ship was once described as 'steering like a shopping trolley'.
 The vessel subsequently underwent a A$1 million refit of its propulsion system in September 1989 which improved its reliability.